sunfishcode/basic-text/docs/RestrictedText.md

  - it is in [Basic Text] form, and
  - it is in [NFKC] form, and
  - it is [Moderately Restricted] text, and
- - it does not contain any of the sequences listed in the [Tables].
+ - it does not contain any of the sequences listed in the [Sequence Table].

 A stream is in Restricted Text form iff:
  - it is a stream in [Basic Text] form, and